Vincisgrassi – baked pasta

 Based on the same recipe, the history of gastronomy attests to several variants, among which stand out the vincisgrassi alla maceratese (for which the procedure was initiated for the Stg mark).

-It is necessary to roll out a sheet of egg pasta, cut it into rectangular pieces, which must be boiled and dried on a cloth; each component must then be placed in a baking pan, putting between one layer and another a particular meat sauce and béchamel sauce, which must also be put on top.
+Roll out a sheet of egg pasta, cut it into rectangular pieces, boil them and dry them on a cloth.
+You must then place each component in a baking pan.
+Put a special meat and béchamel sauce between one layer and another, which you must also put on top.
 Everything is then put in the oven and withdrawn when the first layer has become crispy.
-This is a traditional dish, prepared in the past on holidays.
+It is a traditional dish, prepared in the past on holidays.

 It is a first course traditionally seasoned with meat sauce and béchamel sauce.
 In traditional recipes such as “vincisgrassi alla maceratese,” chicken giblets are also present.
 In the dough of lasagne can be added Marsala or vino cotto.